picodata/sbroad/doc/design/global_tables_rfc.md

 select d from segment)
 ```

-Example with bucket discovery for query above, assuming t has segment distribution on a.
+Example with bucket discovery for the query above, assuming it has segment distribution on a.

 ```
 Projection -> Buckets::Filtered(Y)